ocaml-gospel/gospel-rfc/discussions/01-ownership-proposal.md

   The mathematical equality `r1 = r2` is interpreted as an equality between two memory locations.

+## Recursive Ownership

+Recursive ownership (which is the possibility for a container to own its elements) is a tricky issue: understanding exactly how it should work seems tricky, but living without it seems tricky as well.
+The (real-life!) example of [stack of stacks](src/stack.ml) offers one illustration of the problem.

+Other illustrations include a (mutable) dictionary whose keys are pairs, implemented as a dictionary of dictionaries; and a (mutable) 2D matrix, implemented as an array of arrays (this is just a special case).

 ## Réflexions Inachevées

 Armaël et moi avons réfléchi (21 avril 2022) à cette approche, et nous nous